mayimeow/Gumafelix_Lab-4_DSA/README.md

 # My Profile Using Flask

 Install dependency
-## Run the following command to install Flask using pip:
+## Run the following command to view the flask:

-pip install Flask

-run the app

 execute the following in your command propmt or terminal